modelcollapse/March2004/README.md

 # clockbuild
-Processing Experiment for March2004
+Processing Experiment for March 2004 Playlist
-Testing the clock
+Feel free to edit code as you see fit. bryanabdul@gmail.com